JonJWong/simfile-sidekick/README.md

 - I highly recommend using screen when using scan.py.
 Your first scan will take more than a few hours.
 See https://linuxize.com/post/how-to-use-linux-screen/
 - If you never used python pip, see https://pip.pypa.io/en/stable/installing/
+- For active development, I recommend running python with the `-B` flag to prevent the creation of the `__pycache__` folders.
+I've had issues where results from the database aren't retrieved properly when working on the unit tests.
 - For linux users, if you wish to set bot.py as a systemd service (to allow the bot to start with the system), here is my .service file I created in `/etc/systemd/system` (I called it discordss.service):

 ```